Munroe Center for the Arts (MCA)

 COVID-19 Policy

 We value the health and safety of all our artists, staff, teachers, students, and visitors.
-We thank you for being here, and ask for your assistance in staying vigilant and thoughtful in helping one another to get through this pandemic.
-Please know that the policies described here are subject to change should relevant health data in our community change.
+We thank you for being ehere, and ask for your assistance in remaining vigilant to COVID-19 as it remains in our community.
+Please know that the policies described below are subject to change should relevant health data in our community change.

-The main office (Room #214) maintains a supply of face masks for anyone who would like one, as well as use of hand sanitizer.
+The main office (214) maintains a supply of masks for anyone who needs one, as well as hand sanitizer.

 COVID-19 SYMPTOMS & EXPOSURE

-Anyone feeling unwell with cold, flu, or COVID-19 symptoms, however minor, needs to respectfully stay out of the building.
+Symptoms - Anyone feeling unwell with cold, flu, or COVID-19 symptoms, however minor, needs to respectfully stay out of the building and test before returning.

-If a student tests positive at any point, they need to let their teacher at the MCA know so that administrative staff here can ascertain if the student was infectious when they were in the building, and if anyone else might have been affected.
+Testing positive - If a student tests positive at any point, they need to let their teacher at the MCA know so that administrative staff here can ascertain if the student was infectious when they were in the building, and if anyone else might have been affected.
 Anyone testing positive should immediately isolate for 5 days, and until they are fever-free for 24 hours (without the use of fever-reducing medication) with symptoms improving.
-In taking precautions, individuals should wear a well-fitted mask (KN95 or better) in the MCA building at least 10 days after showing symptoms.

 Thank you to our entire MCA community for your tenacity, and kindness as we persevere through this pandemic.
 Questions or concerns can be made to MCA's executive director by email, or by phone (M - Th, 10am - 5pm) - 781.862.6040

-The main office (Room #214) maintains a supply of face masks for anyone who would like one, as well as use of hand sanitizer.
+The main office (214) maintains a supply of masks for anyone who needs one, as well as hand sanitizer.

 COVID-19 SYMPTOMS & EXPOSURE

-Anyone feeling unwell with cold, flu, or COVID-19 symptoms, however minor, needs to respectfully stay out of the building.
+Symptoms - Anyone feeling unwell with cold, flu, or COVID-19 symptoms, however minor, needs to respectfully stay out of the building and test before returning.

-If a student tests positive at any point, they need to let their teacher at the MCA know so that administrative staff here can ascertain if the student was infectious when they were in the building, and if anyone else might have been affected.
+Testing positive - If a student tests positive at any point, they need to let their teacher at the MCA know so that administrative staff here can ascertain if the student was infectious when they were in the building, and if anyone else might have been affected.
 Anyone testing positive should immediately isolate for 5 days, and until they are fever-free for 24 hours (without the use of fever-reducing medication) with symptoms improving.
-In taking precautions, individuals should wear a well-fitted mask (KN95 or better) in the MCA building at least 10 days after showing symptoms.

 - If vaccinated and no symptoms - a student can return to class, but should monitor for symptoms for 10 days after the last close contact with someone with COVID-19.
 Even if symptoms don’t develop, individuals in close contact should get tested at least 5 days after the last close contact with someone with COVID-19.
 In taking precautions, students should come to class with a well-fitted mask (KN95 or better) for these 10 days.
 If symptoms develop, individuals need to isolate immediately, get tested, and report their status to their MCA teacher.